tlevine/barelywebgit/readme.md

 git push -u origin master
 ```

-For now, repository names can't have spaces or ampersands.
+For now, repository names can't have spaces or pipes.

 ### More how-to